flatironinstitute/bio-nica/README.md

 # bio-nica
-Jupyter notebooks for reproducing experiments in [1].
+Jupyter notebooks for reproducing the experiments in [1].
 ## Dependencies
 numpy, scipy, matplotlib, quadprog
 ## Data acknowledgements